- 1 7 Best Java Books for Beginners

 You can grab a copy of the book here.

-The book however is priced at a price of 1104 INR.
 A bit too pricy compared to the books out there, but definitely worth this huge price owning to the content that is packed inside.

 The “Head First” series is always popular among the reader/programmers to learn the basics because of the quirky way of presenting the language to the user.
 This book does the same.
 How can you not include a “Head First” book in the list of top 10 java books.
 This book however is primarily aimed at people who want to learn the Basics Only.
 The book starts of with diving straight into creating a object, array and what not but does not go beyond all the major concepts(May be 50 percent of what the black book in list 2 does).